D.O.A. (1950 film): Critical reception

 David Wood of the BBC described the opening as "perhaps one of cinema's most innovative opening sequences."
+Eddie Muller pointed out that the film "is a close as any noir got to being a live-action cartoon.
+Realizing the plot is little more than a succession of gab-happy interrogations, director Rudolph Maté gave Edmond O'Brien free rein to push things to a fever pitch.
+He responded with more animation than Daffy Duck."

 Michael Sragow, in a Salon web review (2000) of a DVD release of the film, characterized it as a "high-concept movie before its time."
 Leonard Maltin's Movie Guide (2008) gave D.O.A.
 3½ stars (out of 4).

 Accolades

 In 2004, D.O.A. was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant."

 The film was nominated for two American Film Institute lists: